ray-project/ray/doc/source/workflows/metadata.rst

 Workflow Metadata
 =================

-There are Each workflow is linked with a collection of metadata, including system metrics and user input metadata.
+Each workflow is linked with a collection of metadata, including system metrics and user input metadata.
 You can easily "put" or "get" metadata for a workflow or a workflow step.